-Payments Due by Period Contractual Obligations ^(a) Less Than 1 Year 1-3 Years 3-5 Years More Than 5 Years Total (1 n thousands) Long-term debt ^(b) \$ 17,274 \$ 62,600 \$ 173,546 \$ - \$ 253,420 Operating leases ^(c) 40,856 72,166 63,446 234,135 410,603 Purchase obligations ^(d) 89,441 25,329 - - 114,770 Total contractual obligations \$ 147,571 \$ 160,095 \$ 236,992 \$ 234,135 \$ 778,793
+Payments Due by Period L ess Than 1-3 3-5 N Iore Than Contractual Obligations (a) 1 Year Years Years 5 Years Total (In t housands) Long-term debt (b) \$ 17,274 \$ 62,600 \$ 173,546 \$ \$ 253,420 Operating leases (c) 40,856 72,166 63,446 234,135 410,603 Purchase obligations (d) 89,441 25,329 114,770 Total contractual obligations \$ 147,571 \$ 160,095 \$ 236,992 \$ 234,135 \$ 778,793

-(a) The Company has excluded \$17.3 million in unrecognized tax benefits and related interest from the table above as we are unable to make a reasonably reliable estimate of the period in which these liabilities might be paid.
-For additional information on income taxes, see "Note 2-Income Taxes" to the financial statements included in "Item 1.
-Consolidated and Combined Financial Statements."

-(b) Represents contractual amounts due including interest on a variable rate instrument.
+- (a) The Company has excluded \$17.3 million in unrecognized tax benefits and related interest from the table above as we are unable to make a reasonably reliable estimate of the period in which these liabilities might be paid.
+For additional information on income taxes, see "Note 2- Income Taxes" to the financial statements included in "Item 1.
+Consolidated and Combined Financial Statements." - (b) Represents contractual amounts due including interest on a variable rate instrument.
 Long-term debt at June 30, 2020 consists of the \$240.6 million ANGI Term Loan, bearing interest at LIBOR plus 1.50%, or 1.70% at June 30, 2020.
 The amount of interest ultimately paid on the variable rate debt may differ based on changes in interest rates.
 For additional information on long-term debt, see "Note 6-Long-term Debt" to the financial statements included in "Item 1.
-Consolidated and Combined Financial Statements."

-() The Company leases land, office space, data center facilities and equipment used in connection with operations under various operating leases, the majority of which contain escalation clauses.
+Consolidated and Combined Financial Statements." - (c) The Company leases land, office space, data center facilities and equipment used in connection with operations under various operating leases, the majority of which contain escalation clauses.
 Operating lease obligations include legally binding minimum lease payments for leases signed but not yet commenced.
 The Company is also committed to pay a portion of the related operating expenses under certain lease agreements.
-These operating expenses are not included in the table above.

-(d) The purchase obligations primarily consist of payments for cloud computing arrangements, advertising commitments, and a remaining payment of \$13.1 million related to a 50% interest in a corporate aircraft.
+These operating expenses are not included in the table above. - (d) The purchase obligations primarily consist of payments for cloud computing arrangements, advertising commitments, and a remaining payment of \$13.1 million related to a 50% interest in a corporate aircraft.